James A. Colston: President

 From 1951 to 1965, Dr. Colston served as president of Knoxville College in Eastern Tennessee.
-During his tenure the school experienced unparalleled growth.
 Thereafter, Colston headed Bronx Community College from 1966 until 1976.
 During his tenure the college's enrollment expanded from 7,000 students to 13,800 students and achieved both financial and academic success.
 As the school's second president, Colston oversaw the transfer of Bronx Community College from its temporary location to its Harlem River campus prior to the fall of 1973.

 Legacy

-The James A. Colston Administration Building on the university's campus is named in honor of Dr. Colston.
+The James A. Colston Administration Building on Savannah State University's campus is named in honor of Dr. Colston.